alt-romes/alt-romes.github.io/posts/2024-03-09-calling-haskell-from-swift.md

 ## Swift's Perspective

-In Swift, we want to be able to call the functions exposed from Haskell via their wrappers, from a wrapper that feels native to Swift itself.
+In Swift, we want to be able to call the functions exposed from Haskell via their C wrappers from a wrapper that feels idiomatic in Swift.
 In our example, that means wrapping a call to `c_birthday` in a new Swift `birthday` function.

 In `ContentView.swift`, we make `User` JSON-encodable/decodable by conforming to the `Codable` protocol: